EXPECTATION IS EVERYTHING: How Changing Your Mindset Can End Self-Sabotage

 There have been times in my life where I was so busy that I never binged or overate because I had other things to focus on.

 I remember how good I felt in my body; how good it was to inhabit my skin.
-But I also remember what a foreign feeling it was.
-Feeling good felt strange to me.

 And that led me to understand why I felt resentful of my friend: I was resentful of the fact that he expected to feel GOOD as a matter of course, when I expected to feel BAD as a matter of course.